reframejs/reframe/docs/overview.template.md

 ### Reframe VS Next.js

-On a high-level, The main problem with Next.js, is that
+On a high-level, Next.js's main problem is that

  1. Using Next.js feels like having tied hands.
     <br/>